MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupVault.md

 ```

 ### -ResourceGroupName
-Specifies the name of an existing azure_2 resource group in which this cmdlet creates a Backup vault.
+Specifies the name of an existing Azure resource group in which this cmdlet creates a Backup vault.
 To create a resource group, use the New-AzureRMResourceGroup cmdlet.
-The resource group and the azure_2 Backup vault do not have to be in the same region.
+The resource group and the Azure Backup vault do not have to be in the same region.

 ```yaml
 Type: String